VectorRobotics/odin_ros_driver/README.md

 ros2 service call /odin1/save_map std_srvs/srv/Trigger
 ```

-The service will save all map data collected since the program started.
+The service will:
+- Send the save command to the device
+- Poll device status every 1 second to check completion
+- Automatically transfer the map when the device signals ready
+- Return success or failure with a detailed message

 The map will be saved to the location specified by the `mapping_result_dest_dir` and `mapping_result_file_name` parameters in config/control_command.yaml.
 If these parameters are not specified, a timestamped filename will be used in the log directory.

-The service returns a response indicating success or failure with a detailed message.
-The operation waits up to 30 seconds for the device to complete saving and transferring the map.

 After the initial save, you can call the service again to save a new map.
 Each save operation will generate a new map file.
 (Please allow at least 5 seconds between consecutive save operations)

+**Important**: This feature requires updated Odin firmware.
+Old firmware does not support the status checking API and will fail.

 The map origin corresponds to the odom coordinate system's origin at the program's startup.